PatelParas/mapkeeper/rocksdb/README.markdown

 to compile.
 To start the server, execute the command:

-    ./mapkeeper_leveldb
+    ./mapkeeper_rocksdb

-You can see the complete list of available options by passing `-h` to `mapkeeper_leveldb` command.
+You can see the complete list of available options by passing `-h` to `mapkeeper_rocksdb` command.

 ## Configuration Parameters